Vilém Klíma: Early life

 Vilém Klíma was born on 10 April 1906 as Wilhelm Kauders in Sládkovičovo.
 He completed studies with distinction in 1928 at the German Technical University in Prague (today named "České vysoké učení technické v Praze" or Czech Technical University in Prague).
 He then started to work for the company ČKD (Českomoravská Kolben-Daněk) in Prague.
 In 1932 he received his Dr.-Ing. for his dissertation entitled Systematik der Drehstromwicklungen.

 After the Munich Agreement in September 1938, Germany annexed the Czech boundary territory, and later (in March 1939) occupied the whole of Bohemia.

 Because of the hated German occupation of Czechoslovakia during the Second World War, Klíma changed his name from Wilhelm Kauders to Vilém Klíma.
 (At the time Czech families with German names frequently changed their names to Czech-sounding names.)
 In the references listed in the last paper by Klíma, there is an entry entitled Systematik der Drehstromwicklungen and the author is given as V. Klíma (Kauders).
 To supply a name between brackets is not typical, and the only paper with this title was written by Wilhelm Kauders.

 In the Theresienstadt ghetto

-In November 1941, the Germeans ordered Klíma to leave for the concentration camp at Terezín, which was a holding camp for Jews from central and southern Europe, and was regularly cleared of its overcrowded population by transports to death camps such as Auschwitz.
+In November 1941, the Germans ordered Klíma to leave for the concentration camp at Terezín, which was a holding camp for Jews from central and southern Europe, and was regularly cleared of its overcrowded population by transports to death camps such as Auschwitz.

 Klíma's name appears in a list of lecturers in the ghetto of Terezín.
 The entry details for Kauders record the following: